Birch-san/birchlabs-site/src/_posts/2018-01-28-word-post-processing.markdown

 * Many nouns, as listed in this [utterly uncited article](https://en.wikipedia.org/wiki/Japanese_abbreviated_and_contracted_words)

 ##### Chinese

+Chinese contractions are harder to come by because, as far as I gather, they exist only within slang.
+Lacking a dedicated phonetic alphabet (apart from [Bopomofo](https://en.wikipedia.org/wiki/Bopomofo), which is not used stand-alone), Chinese does not lend itself well to phonetic contractions.
+Nonetheless, they do exist.

 [These examples](http://web.archive.org/web/20170708194353/http://chinesehacks.com/vocabulary/syllable-contractions/) are predominantly from Taiwan Mandarin, and may be restricted to net-speak: